 Many people get support by talking to close family members or friends.
-But you may find certain feelings very hard to share with them.
-It can sometimes be useful to talk to someone from outside your support network, who has been trained to listen.
+But you may find certain feelings hard to share with them.
+It can sometimes be useful to talk to someone from outside your situation, who has been trained to listen.
 Counsellors and psychologists can help you explore your feelings and talk through confusing or upsetting emotions.

 Talking one-to-one with a trained counsellor or psychologist can help you find ways of coping with difficult feelings.
 Some GPs have counsellors within their practice, or they can refer you to a counsellor.
 Our cancer support specialists can give you details of how to find counsellors in your local area.
 Call the Macmillan Support Line on 0808 808 00 00, 7 days a week 8am - 8pm.

-You may be offered the chance to take part in a support group.
+You may be offered the chance to join a support group.
 This is when a trained therapist (counsellor or other professional) encourages a group of people to share their feelings and experiences with each other.

 This is different from a self-help group.
-At a support group, the therapist leading the group will be aware of the individual participants’ problems and will be able to guide the discussion so that everyone benefits.
+At a support group, the therapist leading the group knows about each person’s problems.
+This means they can guide the discussion so that it benefits everyone.

-These are organised groups, where people with cancer and their families meet others in a similar situation.
-They can be very helpful.
-This is often the first chance that people have to discuss their experiences with other people living with cancer.
+These are organised groups where people with cancer and their families meet others in a similar situation.
+This is often the first chance people have to discuss their experiences with other people living with cancer.
 These groups can be a source of information and support, and can provide an opportunity for people to talk about their feelings.
 They often offer different techniques and coping strategies, together with relaxation or visualisation.